BiLLY-J03l/VESPRA-APT/README.md

   - It creates a cmd.exe process with as a hidden window.
   - It uses NT API to load the legit.dll to the cmd.exe process.

 - **src/ legit.c**
   - a DLL that once loaded into a process's address space, logs keystrokes written by the user to a .log file and sends the file to the adversary's FTP server, periodically.

-- **src/ enc.c**
-  - the encryption program I used to encrypt the files to be received and decrypted by stage_zero.exe.

 - **src/ app.manifest**
   - the manifest file that prompts the victim for UAC and asks for admin privileges.